WouterPennings/log4r/README.md

-# Logr
+# log4r

 A stupidly simple logging package for Rust.

-The main advantage of Logr over [log](https://docs.rs/log/latest/log/) is the use of functions instead of macros.
+The main advantage of log4r over [log](https://docs.rs/log/latest/log/) is the use of functions instead of macros.
 This way you can disallow them in `clippy.toml`, making it more suitable for debugging.

 ## How to use

-1. First add the crate to `Cargo.toml` by adding `logr = 0.1.0` under your dependencies.
+1. First add the crate to `Cargo.toml` by adding `log4r = 0.1.0` under your dependencies.
-2. Add `use logr::*;` to the top of the file.
+2. Add `use log4r::*;` to the top of the file.
 3. You can now do something like this: `info(some_info.to_string())`

 If only want to use these functions during development, add the following to